 won't sugar coat it.
 The first year of our New Zealand living experience was hard.
 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our...

-am guessing that with the way things are in the world (at the moment), if you asked most people when was the best time to visit New Zealand they would say right now.
-As I write this in June 2020, the boarders to New Zealand remain closed.
+ith the way things are in the world (at the moment) if you asked most people when was the best time to visit New Zealand they would say right now.
+As I write this in November 2021, the borders to New Zealand remain closed.
 But.
 Although things are...